"a constantly touching and insightful memoir..."

 D. Patrick Miller has previously authored The Forgiveness Book, Understanding a Course in Miracles, and Living with Miracles, among others available in both print and digital media.
 His books and coaching have guided many Course students toward a deeper and more profound experience of their spiritual path.
 As an independent publisher, publishing consultant, and literary agent he has helped many other writers improve their work and find a route to publication.

-ORDER NOW FROM THESE RETAILERS:
+ORDER IN PRINT FROM THESE RETAILERS:

 E X C E R P T